dnarvaez/xugar/README.md

     ./run-docker.sh

-You can build without docker but you will have to install dependencies yourself and setup olpc-os-builder, see Dockerfile for the details.

 Then build the image with

     ./build-image.sh [xo model]

+You can build without docker but you will have to install dependencies yourself and setup olpc-os-builder, see Dockerfile for the details.
+When the system is ready you can just run

+    olpc-os-builder [ini file]